farinder007/Induction-Program/README.md

 In the beginning of the session, Dr. Parminder Singh, Dean-Student Welfare, introduced us the college and made us familiar with the facilities provided by the college to the students.
 He also discussed about the scholarships given to the students by the college.
 Sir focused on the value of hard work and importance of our B.tech 4years for future career.

 Next, the session was followed by Mr. Manpreet Singh on the topic "Fitness for Engineers".
+He is a bodybuilder in real life.
+He told about physical fitness and the students interacted with him and cleared their doubts regarding physical fitness.
+He advised to use good quality of proteins but to continue good and healthy regular diet at first.
+He also told that regular exercise will make a person patient and the person will be less aggressive and stress will be also reduced.